First unsupported crossing of the Arctic Ocean with Peli!

 What are the aims of the expedition?

 A key objective of the expedition is to collect data on the sea ice for calibration of satellite CryoSat-2, so we will be measuring the sea ice thickness with an electromagnetic sounder.
 Other scientific work will be done along the trip as the route of the expedition takes us into areas inaccessible to researchers and we hope to benefit the research on the polar environment.
+What are the biggest challenges you expect to face on your journey?

 We will have to be very careful to avoid breakage on the boat while maintaining a rapid pace in order to cross the Arctic Ocean in less than three months.